DAOresearch/awesome-daos/README.md

 <br>

-## Getting Started
+## 🚀 Getting Started

 - [DAO Canvas](https://github.com/DAOresearch/dao-canvas) - A step by step guide to thinking through your DAO.
 - [How to DAO](https://www.notion.so/How-To-DAO-ea9b56c6ad83460fbd440d0bf81dbf5b) - A collection of articles that explain what the DAO summoning process is like.
-- [Community](##Community) - The best way to get started is to connect with other DAO summoners to ask questions and get help launching your DAO!
+- [Community](##👽-Community) - The best way to get started is to connect with other DAO summoners to ask questions and get help launching your DAO!

 <br>